-The selected value, identified by the flashing, can be changed using this switch.
+The selected value, identified by the black box, can be changed using this switch.
 Most values can be increased or decreased by holding the switch in the desired direction for large changes.
 The accumulated values on the second operating screen can be reset to zero by first selecting the desired value and then selecting VALUE decrease.
-Length and area reset together when either is selected before selecting VALUE decrease.
+Length and area reset together when area is selected prior to selecting VALUE decrease.